 Details: Dir.
 Vadim Jean.
 Perf.
 David Jason, Sean Astin, Tim Curry, James Cosmo.
 RHI Entertainment, 2008.
 Based on the novels The Colour of Magic and The Light Fantastic by Terry Pratchett.

 Synopsis: A TV adaptation of the first two books of Pratchett’s Discworld series.
-The plot is overly complicated, involving a spell book, a clueless tourist, a bid to become the head wizard, and the Librarian of Unseen University.
-There’s an accident, and the white male librarian turns into an orangutan.
+The plot involves a spell book, a clueless tourist, a bid to become the head wizard, and the Librarian of Unseen University.
+There’s an accident, and the librarian turns into an orangutan.